-- P.01 Facilitate redevelopment of the site as a high quality mixed-use development to support the role of the Parramatta CBD. - P.02 Contribute to the public domain at ground level through activated edges to Aird Street, O'Connell Street and Campbell Street. - P.03 Design the street walls to create streets that are legible, comfortable, safe, functional and attractive. - P.04 Design the street walls to respond to existing built and heritage context.
+- P.01 Facilitate redevelopment of the site as a high-quality mixed-use development to support the role of the Parramatta City Centre. - P.02 Contribute to the public domain at ground level through activated edges to Aird Street, O'Connell Street, and Campbell Street.